CompuTec/computec-docs/docs/pdc/administrator-guide/pdc-licensing/overview.md

 1. **Launch CompuTec Service Manager** - Open the CompuTec Service Manager from the Windows program list.
 An icon will appear in the system tray.
 Click on it to access the application.

     :::info
         CompuTec Service Manager is included with the CompuTec License Server.
-You can download the latest version from the ProcessForce Downloads page.
+You can download the latest version from CompuTec ProcessForce Downloads page.
     :::
 2. **Start the CompuTec License Server** - The CompuTec License Server service is typically set to run automatically upon installation.
 If it is not running, select the service from the drop-down list and click the "Start" button.